Jungian PsychologyGCSE students in royal blue jumpers studying Jungian Psychology symbols at individual desks in classroom.

 Research has shown that art therapy can be a powerful tool for self-expression and insight.
 A study found that 86% of participants reported that engaging in art therapy helped them gain a deeper understanding of their thoughts and feelings (National Institute of Mental Health, 2019).

-Art therapy is one of the innovative therapeutic techniques used in Jungian psychology to facilitate self-expression and promote insight.
+Art therapy is one of the effective therapeutic techniques used in Jungian psychology to facilitate self-expression and promote insight.
 Through engaging in the creative process, individuals are able to tap into their unconscious mind and access deeper aspects of themselves.

 The use of art materials such as paints, clay, and collage allows individuals to express themselves in a non-verbal and symbolic manner.